bronco92/hexa_algorithm/README.md

 change the line `filler 1ms linear forward`, just put any number of miliseconds or seconds (just change to `s` instead of `ms`) in there

+(this does really not work like intended lol)

 the outer line can be activated through uncommenting `dash 5s linear forwards`